The Case Against Flame Retardants in Furniture – Part One

 2. An analysis of these statistics by government-commissioned bodies

-Where analysis of these statistics is concerned, the government has commissioned two reports into the effectiveness of the regulations: in 2000, undertaken by the University of Surry and in 2009, undertaken by Greenstreet Berman Ltd. The former concluded that the regulations were saving around 70 lives per year and the latter around 54 lives per year.
+Where analysis of these statistics is concerned, the government has commissioned two reports into the effectiveness of the regulations: in 2000, undertaken by the University of Surrey and in 2009, undertaken by Greenstreet Berman Ltd. The former concluded that the regulations were saving around 70 lives per year and the latter around 54 lives per year.
 The drop in lives saved was put down to factors such as increased smoke alarms and a decrease in smoking at home.

 But probably the biggest blow to the belief that the regulations save lives is in BIS's 2014 consultation document and Technical Annex.
-These, along with Trading Standards' confirmation in the field, prove that the 'match' test in the regulations fails to prevent sofas from igniting in up to 90% of cases.
-And of course, if an ignition flame is not put out by the match test, the cover fabric will soon be ablaze, then the rest of the sofa is going to go up in flames regardless of whether or not the fillings pass the fillings test.
+These, along with Trading Standards' confirmations in the field, prove that the 'match' test in the regulations fails to prevent sofas from igniting in up to 90% of cases.
+And of course, if an ignition flame is not put out by the match test, the cover fabric will soon be ablaze, and the rest of the sofa is going to go up in flames regardless of whether or not the fillings pass the fillings test.

 Are FRs in fillings helping to prevent fires?

-The fillings test is undertaken by setting light to what's called a 'crib 5'.
-This is a small frame of pine wood stuffed with paper.
+The foam fillings test is undertaken by setting light to what's called a 'crib 5'.
+This is a small frame of pine wood stuffed with 18 gms of paper.
 It's meant to replicate a home fire where flame has set light to papers/materials resting on a sofa.
 The EU does not have a furniture fillings test such as this mainly because other EU countries believe flammability tests should only be on the prime subject, e.g. the sofa, and the fire source (cigarettes, matches) and not other items that might be on it.

 Be that as it may, the prime problem with the crib 5 test is that it does not cater for what happens when the cover fabric catches fire.
 And here we have a conundrum: if the match test works and puts out flame that falls on covers, why do we need a fillings test?
 Because if the cover flame is not put out, the resulting cover fire is going to much more severe than the crib 5 representation, and the fire is going to take hold of the fillings anyway.